 This web page shows only a small excerpt of our Peckfith research.
-Another 64 words (5 lines of text) are included under the topic Early Peckfith History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Peckfith History in all our PDF Extended History products and printed products wherever possible.

 Peckfith Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Peckfith include Pickford, Pitchford, Picford, Pichford, Pitford and others.